 Talent observing the sapphire window through the optical microscope and focusing the laser beam.

-SCREEN: To be uploaded by Authors: Moving the laser focus to the center of the sapphire window in the x- and y-directions.

 SCREEN: To be uploaded by Authors: Setting the z-position to zero as a reference.

 Now, move the laser focus in the z-direction until the first Raman signals of water or solution species, such as bicarbonate and carbonate, are detected [1].
 Continue moving the laser focus further downwards until a pure spectrum of the glass sample is identified using the Real Time Display function [2].